Claualvarez/ECCB2020/Sequence-structure.md

 # Correspondences between protein sequence and structure
 _____
 In the 1960s, Christian Anfinsen postulated that the unique three-dimensional structure of a protein is determined by its amino acid sequence (sequence–structure–function paradigm).
-However, intrinsically disordered proteins and regions does not conform to this postulate.
+However, there are some exceptions, intrinsically disordered proteins and regions does not conform to this postulate.
 Disordered regions contribute to protein function and do not fold into a defined tertiary structure.

 Protein structure prediction techniques fall into two main categories: Template-free (or de novo) and Template-based (or homology-modeling).
 The first one do not use any known structures.
 Useful when not a single structure in a protein family is known.
 Whereas the Template-based employ the similarity to another protein whose three-dimensional structure is known.

+Whereas there exist many Protein structure predictors, Intrinsically Disordered Proteins (IDPs) and Intrinsically Disordered  Regions (IDRs) can be inferred by the amino acid sequence.
+The distinct sequence features that are present in IDPs and IDRs allow the construction of sequence based rules that can facilitate high performance disorder prediction.

 _______
+## Exercise 1: Template-based structure prediction

+_______
-## Exercise
+## Exercise 2: Intrinsically disordered regions prediction

 Predict intrinsically disordered regions in our protein of interest
 1. Prepare the fasta sequence of your protein of interest.
 If you´re interested in predict the disorder in a PDB entry, go to the main page [1zr9](https://www.ebi.ac.uk/pdbe/entry/pdb/1zr9).
 2. In the main page, you will find the grey box "Structure analysis" in the lower right side.
 Click on [Molecule details](https://www.ebi.ac.uk/pdbe/entry/pdb/1zr9/protein/1).
 In the upper gray box, identify the term "UniProt:" and copy the code (O00488).